Best Tablets under $500 2026: 12 Compared (8 Sources)

 Summary

-The tablet market under $500 has matured significantly, with devices in this range now offering features that were exclusive to premium models just two years ago: 2K+ displays, 90Hz refresh rates, stylus support, and all-day battery life.
-The Apple iPad 11 (~$349) is the best tablet for most people, delivering the strongest app ecosystem, excellent build quality, and Apple's A16 chip at the lowest price of any current iPad.
-For Android users, the Samsung Galaxy Tab S10 FE (~$449) is the standout pick, combining a 10.9-inch 90Hz display, included S Pen, IP68 water resistance, and 7 years of software updates. [src1, src2, src7]
+The sub-$500 tablet market in spring 2026 has matured into the strongest field the category has ever seen.
+The Apple iPad 11 (~$299-349, $349 MSRP) remains the consensus best tablet for most people, delivering Apple's A16 chip, 128GB base storage, and the deepest tablet app ecosystem at the lowest price of any current iPad.
+For Android users, the Samsung Galaxy Tab S10 FE (~$379-449, $499 MSRP) is the standout pick with its 10.9-inch 90Hz display, included S Pen, IP68 water resistance, and Samsung's industry-leading 7 years of software updates. [src1, src2, src5]

 Top 12 Models Compared